Thomas-More-Digital-Innovation/2526-DI-004-Stratego/documents/files/ai-data/fato.md

 # FATO AI

 FATO AI is a random-move agent based AI who can remember the board & act on it.
 It does not have the ability to learn anything as it is still random move based.
-It inherits the random movement from Fafo AI with new logic that checks the board for known enemy pieces and moves toward them if found.
+It inherits the random movement from Fafo AI with new logic that checks the board for known enemy pieces and acts on that knowledge.

 > FATO means "Fuck Around & Try Out"